If you made any changes in Pure these will be visible here soon.

 Biography

-Dr Kalms’ scholarly contributions include the edited book Contentious Cities: Design and the Gendered Production of Space (Routledge 2021), the monograph Hypersexual City: The Provocation of Soft-Core Urbanism (Routledge 2017) examining sexualized representation and precincts in neoliberal cities.
-Her forthcoming monograph She City: A Design Handbook for Challenging Inequity in Cities (Bloomsbury) will draw on interdisciplinary research and case studies from gender scholars, design practitioners, and feminist activists to update the significant research on gender and the city.
+Professor Kalms’ scholarly contributions include the edited book Contentious Cities: Design and the Gendered Production of Space (Routledge 2021), the monograph Hypersexual City: The Provocation of Soft-Core Urbanism (Routledge 2017) examining sexualized representation and precincts in neoliberal cities.
+Her recent monograph She City: Design Out Women's Inequity in Cities (Bloomsbury 2023) draws on interdisciplinary research from gender scholars, design practitioners, and feminist activists to update the significant research on gender and the city.

 The innovation of Kalms’ research is the examination of digital, experiential, political and material interventions collated to articulate both the shared and conflicted struggles of minoritised communities internationally.
 Her praxis repositions design as a strategic tool for challenging inequity.